 The most affecting track, though, is the pop-flavored “Song for Sam Cooke (Here in America),” which contains social commentary that makes it redolent of Dion’s 1968 top-five hit, “Abraham, Martin & John.”
 In this deeply personal, violin-spiced song, which the singer says he wrote a long time ago, he recalls touring with Cooke in 1962 and laments not paying enough attention back then to the fact that, for example, he could stay in hotels that wouldn’t admit Cooke because of his race.
 “You were the star standing in the light,” Dion sings.
 “That won you nothing on a city street at night.”

 The only thing about this album that might disappoint is the lack of vocal duets with some of the great singers who collaborate with Dion.
 When you first eye the list of accompanists, you’ll likely be excited by the prospect of hearing him trade choruses with many of them.
-He does share lead vocals with Morrison, but Springsteen and Van Zandt provide only guitar work; and Scialfa and Simon contribute relatively minor background vocal parts.
+He does share lead vocals with Morrison, but Springsteen and Van Zandt provide only guitar work, and Scialfa and Simon contribute relatively minor background vocal parts.

 This is just a quibble, however.
 For more than 60 years now, Dion has been making excellent albums.
 This is one of them.

 The Harmed Brothers, Across the Waves.
 Singer/guitarist Ray Vietti and multi-instrumentalist Alex Salcido, who formed the Harmed Brothers more than a decade ago, now lead a full rock/Americana band that incorporates pedal steel, keyboards, and percussion.
-This amiable fifth album delivers a blend of original ballads and up-tempo material that benefit from emotive gravelly vocals and excellent musicianship.
+This amiable fifth album delivers a blend of original ballads and up-tempo material that benefits from emotive gravelly vocals and excellent musicianship.

 At least two of the tunes—“Funnies,” which includes the line “the earth is running out of truth,” and “Skyline Over”—seem particularly relevant today.
 Most of the lyrics, though, deal with timeless themes, such as love and familial rifts.